syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Getting-Started.md

    ~~~
    {:.prettyprint}

-2. Add theTreeViewAdvcontrol to your form in the designer.
+2. Add theTreeViewAdv control to your form in the designer.
 3. A TreeViewAdv control can be created programmatically using the below code snippet.

    ~~~ cs